When I lost my daughter at birth at the age of nineteen, I grieved alone. And in fact, grieving was not talked about. Succeeding was emphasized.

 I love the path of the Soul.
 I love the mystery and the learning and bearing witness to the unfolding.
 I believe we are here on a Soul path, or I know I am, and that each “thing” that happens is my own Soul mapping it’s way.
 Sometimes this happens consciously, and most times it’s a damn mystery.

 So another man comes into my life.
 Takes me by storm.
 Unreal scenario.
 Cosmic awakening.
 Difficult to embrace but we do it.
 We say Yes.
 We know it’s a Soul Union.
 We love one another deeply.
 And then, BOOM.
-I find myself within one week in an ending so similar to the last relationship that I’m not even as shocked.
+I find myself within one week going from happy assumptions of a future together to an ending so similar to the last relationship that I’m not even as shocked.
 And I’m the common denominator here, so my Soul is clearly trying to give me some lessons.

 What I’m sharing with you is vulnerable, and undone, because we are in it.
 This man is not connecting with me, sweet man, but we are in it, each in our own ways.
 Because we each triggered the Core Wound in one another, so far as I can tell.